AmericanRedCross/GeoWebServices/queryingGeoServices.md

 });
 ```

-#### Results ####
+#### Sample Results ####

-The GeoJSON or JSON result from this service will have 1 of 2 structures, depending on whether a match was found from the internal GeoDB, or if a match was found from the GeoNames API.
+The GeoJSON or JSON result from this service will have 1 of 2 structures.
+The strucure will depend on whether a match was found from the internal GeoDB, or if a match was found from the GeoNames API.

-An example of a JSON result from a GeoDB match is:
+An example of a JSON result from an internal GeoDB match is:

 ```json
 {